-All appointments shall be to (1) of the following ranks: Lecturer, Assistant Professor, Associate Professor or Professor.
+- (a) All appointments shall be to one (1) of the following ranks: Lecturer, Assistant Professor, Associate Professor or Professor.
 Appointments to the rank of Assistant Professor or above may be designated as "Visiting" or "Research" as set out in this Collective Agreement.
-Appointments of faculty members to the honorary rank of University Professor may be made by the University of New Brunswick upon recommendation of Senate, using the criteria adopted by Senate and the Board of Governors.
+Appointments of Faculty Members to the honorary rank of University Professor may be made by the University of New Brunswick upon recommendation of Senate, using the criteria adopted by Senate and the Board of Governors. - (b) An appointment may be designated as "Research" when the principal responsibility of the Faculty Member is to conduct research.

-Appointments of faculty members shall be made only after the positions have been advertised by the University of New Brunswick on both campuses and in appropriate publications which shall include at least University Affairs, the CAUT Bulletin and one (1) Canadian professional publication, if such exists, suggested by the Academic Department.
-The University of New Brunswick may also advertise in other professional publications when so recommended by the Academic Department concerned.
+Appointments of Faculty Members shall be made in accordance with Article 22A.12 only after the positions have been advertised by the University of New Brunswick on both campuses and in appropriate publications, in either print or electronic versions, which shall include at least University Affairs, the CAUT Bulletin and one (1) Canadian professional publication, if such exists, suggested by the Academic Department or Faculty.
+The University of New Brunswick may also advertise in other professional publications when so recommended by the Academic Department or Faculty concerned.
 Where appointments must be made urgently for sound academic reasons, exceptions to this practice may be authorized by the President of the University, who shall inform the Association immediately giving these reasons.
 Such exceptions shall be limited to term appointments.

-Appointments of faculty members shall be of three (3) types: probationary, tenured, and term.
+Appointments of Faculty Members shall be of three (3) types: probationary, tenured, and term.
 All new appointments to the rank of Lecturer shall be term appointments.